vuejs/v2.vuejs.org/source/perf/index.md

 > This is a benchmark found in the [webkit performance tests](https://github.com/WebKit/webkit/tree/master/PerformanceTests/DoYouEvenBench) based on the [TodoMVC](http://todomvc.com/) project.
 For each framework implementation, add 100 todos, toggle them one by one, then delete them one by one.
 In addition to the most popular MV* libraries, I also included [Om](https://github.com/swannodette/om) (a ClojureScript interface on top of React which boasts of performance) and [Ractive](http://www.ractivejs.org/) (very similar in terms of use case and API).

+> It is important to note that the original benchmark was written to compare the performance of different browsers, rather than that of the frameworks.
+The results of this benchmark only speak for this specific scenario and in no way reflect the user experience in a real product.
+You should take these numbers with a grain of salt.

 ### Compared libraries

 - Vue (v0.8.5)